keivalya/key-deep-rl-papers/README.md

    **Proposed Approach?** A system using a CNN trained with a variant of Q-learning.
 The network takes raw pixel data as input and outputs a value function estimating future rewards.

+   **Key results?** Outperformed previous methods on six out of the seven games.
+It also surpassed human expert performance on three of them.

 4. **[Dueling Network Architectures for Deep Reinforcement Learning](https://arxiv.org/abs/1511.06581)**
    *Wang et al., 2015.*
    *Algorithm:* Dueling DQN.